 Please include the word "Testimony" and the subject matter following the address line.
-All written testimony should be received no later than 4:30 p.m., on Friday, January 27, 2023.

 Copies of the Board Packet will be available on-line for review at https://spo.hawaii.gov/procurement-policy-board/procurement-policy-board-meeting-agenda-minutes/.
 An electronic draft of the minutes for this meeting will also be made available at the same location when completed.